Contents

 • Use purchasing data to identify which vendors deliver on time.
 Shipping delays can cause production delays and lead to additional costs because of expedited shipping.
 The more on-time the vendor is, the less the overall logistics costs.

 • You can use purchasing data to identify the order fulfillment rate.
 The order fulfillment rate means how often the vendors deliver as per your delivery schedule and the volume you have requested.
-If the order always delivers partial orders, they don’t have the appropriate inventory of products.
+If the order always delivers partial orders, they don’t have the appropriate inventory management of products.
 The more deliveries, the higher the cost of receiving and creating purchase receipts.

 • You can use a rating system to rate the supplier’s performance.
 The end users can directly rate this performance.
 This could be a similar process to Amazon review.